Dear Stall Holder

 Full details of payment procedure will be given at time of booking.

 5. Set-up and Trading Times We will inform you of the set-up time when booking an event.
-Stall holders will have one and a half hours to:- check-in, bring their goods in and set-up their stall.
+Stall holders will have one and a half hours to: – check-in, bring their goods in and set-up their stall.
 Trading is not permitted until the designated opening time given to the public.
 Tables must be claimed within 30 minutes of doors opening with all good brought into the venue so we can if possible close the doors until we open to the public.
-Stewards will be at all entrances, passage given to stall holders only.
+Stewards will be at all entrances, passage given to stallholders and no more than two helpers only.
+Volunteers only are permitted to set-up the day prior to the event so they are free to help on the morning of the event.

 6. The Entrance to the church is on Waterloo Road.
 You can park in the church grounds, or in the streets surrounding the church, but must not cause an obstruction or danger to passers-by, the church gates or any other vehicle.
-Your vehicle and its contents are left on church grounds at your own responsibility, and must be removed at the end of the event.
+Your vehicle and its contents are parked on church grounds at your own responsibility and must be removed at the end of the event.
 Do not park your vehicle across the church doors.

 8. Presentation & Products.
 We aim to provide variety to the public and you are required to exhibit/sell the products that were described at the time of your booking.
 Stall holders must set up within the boundaries of their allotted stall and not encroach onto their neighbouring stall holder.
 All tables are to be well presented and covered with a clean floor length cloth.